SP-SEDT: Self-supervised Pre-training for Sound Event Detection Transformer: Introduction

 \section{Introduction}

-Sound event detection (SED) aims to recognize sound events and identify their corresponding onset and offset in an audio.
+Sound event detection (SED) aims to recognize sound events and identify their corresponding onset and offset in audio.
 SED plays an important role in many applications, such as sound-based surveillance \cite{crocco2016audio}, video indexing \cite{hershey2017cnn}, and so on.

-Deep learning models have become the mainstream approach for SED.
-Most of them formulate SED as a sequence-to-sequence classification problem, which predicts the frame-level results and then aggregates frame-level predictions to obtain event-level results \cite{zhang2015robust,turpault2019sound,miyazaki2020weakly}.
-For such frame-based models, post-processing including binarization and median filtering \cite{miyazaki2020weakly,DCASE2019ICT} is indispensable, which brings many class-dependent hype-parameters to tune.
-Besides, these models are optimized to achieve the best frame-level predictions instead of the best event-level results.
-The inconsistency between model training and evaluating casts a restriction on the effectiveness of the models.
-In our earlier work \cite{ye2021sound}, to overcome the shortcomings of frame-based models, the object-based prediction mechanism of Detection Transformer (DETR) \cite{carion2020end} in the field of image object detection has been borrowed to build an event-based model for SED with transformer (SEDT), which outputs event-level predictions directly and achieves competitive performance.
-The event-based model pursues the same goal with the detection task, namely the best event-level predictions.
-This end-to-end schema makes the model better adapt to the SED task.
+Nowadays, deep learning models have become the mainstream approach for SED.
+Most of them formulate SED as a sequence-to-sequence classification problem, which predicts the event categories for each frame and then aggregates frame-level predictions via post-processing to determine event boundaries, thus obtaining final event-level results \cite{zhang2015robust,turpault2019sound,miyazaki2020weakly}.
+However, post-processing including binarization by thresholding and median filtering with fixed or adaptive window sizes \cite{miyazaki2020weakly,DCASE2019ICT} brings many class-dependent hype-parameters to tune, and the tuning of such parameters may be dependent on a development dataset and inclined to overfitting in some cases.
+Moreover, under the conventional scheme, the model is optimized to achieve the best frame-level predictions instead of the best event-level results.
+The inconsistency between model training and evaluation may cause the model to focus more on local (frame-level) information and pay less attention to global and event-level characteristics, thus casting a restriction on the SED performance.
+To overcome the shortcomings of frame-based models, in our earlier work \cite{ye2021sound}, the object-based prediction mechanism of Detection Transformer (DETR) \cite{carion2020end} in the field of image object detection has been borrowed to build an event-based model for SED with transformer (SEDT), which outputs event-level predictions (including categories and boundaries) directly and achieves competitive performance to conventional methods.
+The event-based model pursues the same goal with the detection task, namely the best event-level predictions, making the model better adapt to the SED task.
 Besides, the model is capable of learning various event characteristics such as duration, which can only be inserted into the frame-based model by the hyperparameters in the post-processing stage.